aarushipd12/robo__task-1/README.md

 Using deque:
   Elapsed time: 0.000068 seconds

 And, both gave the same path.
-Hence, using list required more than twice the time reuired using deque.
+Hence, using list required more than twice the time required using deque.
 This gap will keep increasing with increase in grid size.

-(b)If the grid is larger (10x10), DIRECTIONS may also be stored in the built-in data structure, sets, which have faster traversing across its elements, and are unordered which is also not a problem for DIRECTIONS , as it only stores the direction vectors for up-down-left-right movement.
+(b)If the grid is larger (10x10), DIRECTIONS may also be stored in the built-in data structure, sets, which have faster traversing across its elements, and are unordered which is also not a problem for DIRECTIONS, as it only stores the direction vectors for up-down-left-right movement.